datastaxdevs/workshop-introduction-to-machine-learning/README.md

 <ul>
 <li>You will need enough *real estate* on screen, we will ask you to open a few windows and it would not fit on mobiles (tablets should be OK)
 <li>You will need an Astra account: don't worry, we'll work through that in the following
-<li>As "Intermediate level" we expect you to know what java and Spring are.
 </ul>
 </p>
 </details>